 BIM on Mobile: BIM on its way to Mobile

-The biggest challenge of construction workers is to get the required information at correct time to do the job properly.
+The biggest challenge of construction workers is to get the required information at the correct time to do the job properly.
 Many times, much time is lost due to this problem.
 Even though this problem is manageable, if the site is only minutes away, it rarely happens in some cases like major construction projects for roads or other infrastructure.
 Mostly, the workers have to travel miles carrying huge quantities of paper-based information including, drawings, equipment schedules and method statements etc.

-The unavailability of information on proper time or the availability of incorrect information may cause big loss to the construction companies.
+The unavailability of information on proper time or the availability of incorrect information may cause a big loss to the construction companies.
 Many times they have to rebuild and spend more for additional materials or waste time with workers left idle due to lack of information.
 Here comes the importance of using BIM on mobile.

-BIM shares not only 3D designs but also the related documents including anything from the part reference numbers or documentation through the maintenance scheduling, to the social media conversation in which decisions are made about how best to construct it.
+BIM shares not only 3D designs but also the related documents including anything from the part reference numbers or documentation through the maintenance schedule, to the social media conversation in which decisions are made about how best to construct it.